ninjaframework/ninja-appengine/README.md

     mvn archetype:generate -DarchetypeGroupId=org.ninjaframework -DarchetypeArtifactId=ninja-appengine-blog-archetype

 This will generate a full archetype showing a simple blog complete with Objectify as persistence layer.
-A nice archetype for your own projects...
+A nice archetype to start your own projects...

 Deployment